-Leslie Salzinger is Associate Professor of Gender and Women’s Studies.
-She got her PhD in Sociology at UC Berkeley and previously taught in the sociology departments at the University of Chicago and and Boston College.
-She is an ethnographer, focused on gender, feminist theory, economic sociology, and neoliberalism.
-Much of her research has focused on Latin America.
-Her primary theoretical interests lie in the cultural constitution of economic processes, and in the creation of subjectivities within political economies.
+Leslie Salzinger is Associate Professor and Vice-Chair of Research of Gender and Women’s Studies and an affiliate of the Sociology Department.
+She got her PhD in Sociology at UC Berkeley and previously taught in the sociology departments at the University of Chicago and Boston College.
+She writes and teaches on gender, capitalism, nationality, and race and their ongoing co-formations.
+Her empirical research is ethnographic, mostly focused on Latin America, especially Mexico.
+Her primary research questions address the cultural constitution of economic processes and the creation of subjects within political economies.
 Her award-winning first book, Genders in Production: Making Workers in Mexico’s Global Factories (http://www.ucpress.edu/books/pages/9001.html), analyzed the gendered dimensions of transnational production.
 Her current work in progress, Model Markets: Peso Dollar Exchange as a Site of Neoliberal Incorporation, analyzes peso/dollar exchange markets as crucial gendered and raced sites for Mexico’s shift from “developing nation” to “emerging market.”
-Her work on the role of masculinity in the evolution of contemporary global capitalism across sites from both projects is encapsulated in the 2016 essay “Re-Marking Men: Masculinity as a Terrain of the Neoliberal Economy” (https://drive.google.com/file/d/0B5yi_JsZrcFWMFp5dERMcXNzQWM/view).
-In addition to the Sociology Department, Professor Salzinger is affiliated with Berkeley’s Program in Critical Theory.
+Two recent publications, “Re-Marking Men: Masculinity as a Terrain of the Neoliberal Economy” (https://escholarship.org/uc/item/6n144139) and “Sexing Homo Œconomicus: Finding Masculinity at Work” (https://escholarship.org/uc/item/0tg2q148) explore the relationship of masculinity and neoliberalism.